sheebans/ss-Gooru-FE/README.md

 * See [Environment Setup](./docs/environment-setup.md)

 ### Application configuration
-The application configuration is store a the following places
+The application configuration is stored at the following places...

-* environment.js : it contains application properties that are reused for all environments
+* environment.js : it contains the application properties reused for all environments
 * config/env/{environment}.js : it contains the default environment (test, dev, prod) properties
-* public/config/{hostname}.json : it contains specific domain properties, see services/configuration.js
+* public/config/{hostname}.json : it contains specific hostname properties, see services/configuration.js

-We are providing 2 host configuration per default, you could add your own file during deployment so that your environment overrides the default configuration
+We are providing 2 host configurations files, you could add your own file during deployment so that your environment overrides the default configuration

-The application first load the environment configuration, then it tries to load the hostname configuration if provided to override the default env configuration
+The application first loads the environment configuration, then it tries to load the hostname file if provided to override the default env configuration

 ### Generating SVG sprite sheets
 It's required to run a grunt task that builds the SVG Sprite Sheets that the application requires prior to the build process.
 In order to build them just run the grunt task `grunt generateSVG`